 If this is your first foray into online dating, or you’re diving into the local single’s scene again after a long relationship, it may seem overwhelming, discouraging, even a little scary.

 After all, creating a profile, choosing photos, weeding through your messages, and deciding which you should respond to - it’s a lot of work, and why 54% of single women reported feeling “burned out” by the dating process.

 Want to ensure your online dating experience is both safe and productive?
-Let VIDA help.
+Let VIDA Select help.
 The process is simple - you tell us what your “ideal man” is like, and your dedicated matchmaker and her team will get to work finding him for you.

-VIDA carefully selects and screens potential matches for you, but that’s not all - our professional writers will even handle all the back and forth message exchanges!
+VIDA Select carefully selects and screens potential matches for you, but that’s not all - our professional writers will even handle all the back and forth message exchanges!

 Not only will we set up dates with all the intriguing local men you can’t wait to meet, we’ll also get answers to your most burning questions - like job status, kids, education level, etc. You’ll walk into each date confident that you’re meeting someone real, who meets all your perfect partner criteria.